-- Mouthwash – Travel sized mouthwash is great – local supermarket will have it, or Superdrug/Boots.
+Travel sized mouthwash is great – your local supermarket will have it, or Superdrug/Boots/Amazon.

 *All of these items can be easily found at your local supermarket/chemist

-These will clean just about anything, from using them as a make-up wipe or a ‘no time for a shower yet’ cleaning wipe, to cleaning up spilled drinks or wiping your child down after surgery to reduce the smell from the anesthetic.
-A must have.
-We love Tesco’s fragranced ultra soft baby wipes for fresh scent and durability.
+These will clean just about anything, from using them as a make-up wipe or a ‘no time for a shower yet’ cleaning wipe, to cleaning up spilt drinks or wiping your child down after surgery to reduce the smell from the anaesthetic.
+A must-have.
+We love Tesco’s fragranced ultra-soft baby wipes for fresh scent and durability.

 I pack a men’s deodorant as it means that my husband and I can both use it if we need it.
 The men’s deodorant seems to hold their scent better than women’s ones and come in fresh scents that last all day.
 A bonus on the ward.